KarlSchaller/Proposal/README.md

 -   Develop your own Strategy in python, using pandas
 -   Download historical market data
 -   Backtest: Test your strategy on downloaded historical data
--   Optimize: Find the best parameters for your strategy using hyperoptimization which employs machining learning methods
+-   Optimize: Find the best parameters for your strategy using hyperoptimization which employs machine learning methods
 -   Select markets you want to trade on
 -   Run: Test your strategy with simulated money (Dry-Run mode) or deploy it with real money (Live-Trade mode)
 -   Control/Monitor: Use Telegram or a REST API (start/stop the bot, show profit/loss, daily summary, current open trades results, etc.)